 “Tara Willard and her four children, as well as her brother Dustin Willard, his wife Sara and their two children are very excited to have this opportunity to be homeowners on their family land.”

 On Wednesday, Dec.
-18, the families gathered with Habitat Kamloops to do a ground-breaking ceremony that included Indigenous tradition.
+18, the families gathered with Habitat Kamloops to do a ground-breaking ceremony that incorporated Indigenous tradition.

 “The families made a sacred fire for warmth as well as representation of the work that would be done in the coming months.
 They talked briefly about their appreciation for their ancestors and the land itself.
-It was important to the families to make a food, water and tobacco offering to the land and fire.
-This offering, they explained, was to give thanks as well as honour their traditions as Indigenous people in their lands.
-After sharing some words of gratitude, two of the children spoke and offered a prayer in their Secwepemctsin language with their grandparents.
-A hand drum song was then sung by Tara and the ground was officially broken with Habitat Kamloops’ golden shovels,” states the news release.
+It was important to the families to make a food, water and tobacco offering to the land and fire,” states the release.

-Remarked Tara: “We are excited to be working closely with Habitat Kamloops to build homes for our current families & for many generations to come within our community and on our family lands.”
+Remarked Tara: “We are excited to be working closely with Habitat Kamloops to build homes for our current families and for many generations to come within our community and on our family lands.”

 Funding includes grants and nominal mortgage financing, combined with 500 hours of sweat equity from the families.

-To find out more about how Habitat for Humanity Kamloops helps build attainable housing for families, veterans and seniors in the region, visit the website at habitatkamloops.com.
+To find out more about how Habitat for Humanity Kamloops helps build attainable housing for families, veterans and seniors in the region visit habitatkamloops.com.